emilybuc/AdaShip/README.md

 Task - Taking in larger coordinates ie AA and BA
 Code Review - change the name of the variable used to change the letter coordinates into number ones as its a bit confusing what I was doing with the variable
-Changes - I changed the variable to be called 'convertCharToCoord' Epic - Salvo mode
+Changes - I changed the variable to be called 'convertCharToCoord'

+Epic - Salvo mode
+Task - Create a function that counts up the amount of boats still left on the board and returns back an int of the amount of boats left, i will then call for the shoot missile function as many times as there is boats left.
+Code review - the way I am counting ships will not work when additional ships can be added Changes - I could not make the changes to the function

 Epic - Unlimited additional boats
+I had to add validation to check how many boats could be fit onto a given board so they couldn't add in too many boats.
+I also added that the autoplace function can only try and place a boat 100 times before it outputted a message saying it couldnt place anymore boats.
+This is because the computer may not place the boats efficiently enough to fit them all on the board, this allows the game to carry on.
+Code review - They noted that if the user didn't place the boats in an efficient way then they would not be able to place the maximum amount of boats onto the board.
+Changes - I added an option to the menu for stop placing boats so the user could use that if they cant fit any more boats onto their board.

 Epic - Hidden mines
+Task - Add in a function to randomly place 5 mines onto the board Task - Add the functionallity to the missile function to check if there are mines on the tile that is hit Task - Add a function to hit all tiles around the mine Code review -

 Epic - Improved computer targeting
+Task - Finding a way to store any previous hits
+Task - Creating a function that will hit the 4 spots around a tile to see if it will hit another ship Code Review - Looping through the coordinates from oldest to newest, I should do it the other way around Changes - I started from the newest coordinates first so i can try seek out boats easier.

 ### Ensuring quality through testing and resolving bugs
+I test my code often and make sure to type in any eronous inputs that the user may type in, like letters instead of numbers or very large inputs.
+This is called edge testing, I also make sure

 ### Reflection on key design challenges innovations and how I solved them